Tomev/qcflow/docs/source/model-registry.rst

 Once you have registered models set up for each environment, you can build your MLOps workflows on top of them.

-* For simple model promotion use cases, you can first register your QCFlow models under the dev registered model and then promote models across environments using the :meth:`~qcflow.client.MlflowClient.copy_model_version` client API.
+* For simple model promotion use cases, you can first register your QCFlow models under the dev registered model and then promote models across environments using the :meth:`~qcflow.client.QCFlowClient.copy_model_version` client API.
 * For more mature production-grade setups, we recommend promoting your ML code (including model training code, inference code, and ML infrastructure as code) across environments.
 This eliminates the need to transition models across environments.
 Dev ML code is experimental and in a dev environment, hence targeting the dev registered model.
 Before merging developed ML code into your source code repository, your CI stages the code in a staging environment for integration testing (targeting the staging registered model).
 Post-merge, the ML code is deployed to production for automated retraining (targeting the prod registered model).
 Such setups enable safe and robust CI/CD of ML systems - including not just model training, but also feature engineering, model monitoring, and automated retraining.

 **Model aliasing**